mlochbaum/BQN/doc/group.md

 ### Multidimensional grouping

 Dyadic Group allows the right argument to be grouped along multiple axes by using a nested left argument.
-In this case, the left argument must be a list of numeric lists, and the result has rank `≠𝕨` while its elements—as always—have the same rank as `𝕩`.
+In this case, `𝕨` must be a list of numeric lists, and the result has rank `≠𝕨` while its elements—as always—have the same rank as `𝕩`.
 The result shape is `1+⌈´¨𝕨`, while the shape of element `i⊑𝕨⊔𝕩` is `i+´∘=¨𝕨`.
-If every element of `𝕨` is sorted ascending and contains only non-negative numbers, we have `𝕩≡∾𝕨⊔𝕩`, that is, [Join](join.md#join) is the inverse of Partition.
+If every element of `𝕨` is sorted ascending and has no ¯1s, we have `𝕩≡∾𝕨⊔𝕩`, that is, [Join](join.md#join) is the inverse of partitioning.

 Here we split up a rank-2 array into a rank-2 array of rank-2 arrays.
 Along the first axis we simply separate the first pair and second pair of rows—a partition.
 Along the second axis we separate odd from even indices.

         ⟨0‿0‿1‿1,0‿1‿0‿1‿0‿1‿0⟩ ⊔ (10×↕4)+⌜↕7

 Each group `i⊑𝕨⊔𝕩` is composed of the cells `j<¨⊸⊏𝕩` such that `i≢j⊑¨𝕨`.
 The groups retain their array structure and ordering along each argument axis.
-Using multidimensional Replicate we can say that `i⊑𝕨⊔𝕩` is `(i=𝕨)/𝕩`.
+Using multidimensional [Replicate](replicate.md) we can say that `i⊑𝕨⊔𝕩` is `(i=𝕨)/𝕩`.

-## Properties

-Group is closely related to the [inverse of Indices](replicate.md#inverse), `/⁼`.
-In fact, inverse Indices called on the index argument gives the length of each group:

-        ≠¨⊔ 2‿3‿1‿2
-        /⁼∧ 2‿3‿1‿2

-A related fact is that calling Indices on the result lengths of Group sorts all the indices passed to Group (removing any ¯1s).
-This is a kind of counting sort.

-        /≠¨⊔ 2‿3‿1‿¯1‿2

-Called dyadically, Group sorts the right argument according to the left and adds some extra structure.
-If this structure is removed with [Join](join.md#join), Group can be thought of as a kind of sorting.

-        ∾ 2‿3‿1‿¯1‿2 ⊔ "abcde"
-        2‿3‿1‿¯1‿2 {F←(0≤𝕨)⊸/ ⋄ 𝕨⍋⊸⊏○F𝕩} "abcde"

-Group can even be implemented with the same [techniques](../implementation/primitive/sort.md#counting-and-bucket-sort) as a bucket sort, making it branchless and fast.

 ## Applications

-The obvious application of Group is to group some values according to a known or computed property.
+The most direct application of Group is to group some values according to a known or computed property.
 If this property isn't a natural number, it can be turned into one using [Classify](selfcmp.md#classify) (`⊐`), which numbers the unique values in its argument by first occurrence.

         ln ← "Phelps"‿"Latynina"‿"Bjørgen"‿"Andrianov"‿"Bjørndalen"
         co ← "US"    ‿"SU"      ‿"NO"     ‿"SU"       ‿"NO"